software-students-fall2023/git-workflow-practice-zeepxnflrp/README.md

 Another interesting read, [The Responsibility Held by Great Tech](https://medium.com/predict/the-responsibility-held-by-great-tech-3063d8e9f168), mentions how a retired 65-year-old criminal defence lawyer and former military personnel was renderred suicial due to an update to his AI partner, drastically reducing the depth of their relationship.

 Thanks for reading. :heart:

+## Lemon’s thoughts :

+I totally agree!
+It is, on one hand, the advancement of technology, but on the other hand, just because we `can` do it, `should` we do it ?

+This whole AI generated voice issue is ethically problematic  and goes beyond AI and music.
+There have been scam calls which generated voice that sound like someone you may know and ask you for money.
+I remember watching a video where they not only replicate a little girl’s voice but also generated a voice of what she will sound like when she becomes and adult.
+They also used her photos and predict what she will look like when she grows up.
+Learning about what AI can do has certainly raised a lot of ethical issues that we should take into considerations !